Skip to main content

 • music

-The music in the game is generally well-received, with a score of 7/10, particularly praised during driving sequences, though some found it too brief.
-Players expressed a desire for a soundtrack release, indicating strong appreciation for the compositions, despite some criticism regarding the suitability of the "action-adventure music."
-Overall, the music contributes to a cinematic feel reminiscent of a PG movie.
+The music in the game is generally well-received, with a score of 7/10, particularly praised during driving sequences, though some users found it too short.
+There is a strong desire for a purchasable soundtrack, but the action-adventure music felt somewhat out of place for some players.

 • “If the music were available as a soundtrack, I would purchase it in a heartbeat.”